andersen-lab/Freyja/README.md

 - Bootstrap 95% interval
 ---
 ### Read analysis tools
-We now provide tools for the analysis of bam files given a set of mutations of interest.
+We now provide tools for the analysis of indexed bam files given a set of mutations of interest.
 ```
 freyja extract [query-mutations.csv] [input-bam] --output [directory-of-output-file]
 ```